6 Most Popular Subscription Services [+Tools They Use to Drive Growth]

 The term “subscription boxes” took off in the last decade, and since then it seems that almost every product is offered in a monthly “subscription box-style service.”
 We’re seeing meal kits, makeup (Birchbox), and even pet (BarkBox) subscription boxes.

-Almost every subscription box is an e-commerce subscription, but not every type of e-commerce is a subscription box.
+Almost every subscription box is an e-commerce subscription that uses delivery services to reach customers, but not every type of e-commerce is a subscription box.
 Think recurring orders of household goods like paper towels and toilet paper, or Dollar Shave Club’s recurring razor orders.

 Accessibility subscriptions are somewhere in between software and e-commerce.
 These subscriptions give you access to content or products.
 So, services like Netflix, Spotify, and Amazon Prime are great examples.
-You’re paying on a monthly basis for on-demand entertainment, and/or one-day shipping.
+You’re paying a monthly subscription for on-demand entertainment, and/or one-day shipping.

 ClassPass provides a monthly membership to over 30K fitness studios around the world.
 Rather than join one gym, you can join ClassPass and try different fitness classes at different gyms.

 ClassPass provides accessibility to a multitude of fitness classes and it gives people the opportunity of not having to commit to just one gym.
 Their target audience ranges from fitness fanatics to those who simply just want to “try it out.”
-Their pricing ranges from $15-$199 a month for credits varying in value that can be redeemed for classes.
+Their pricing ranges from $15 to $199 a month for credits varying in value that can be redeemed for classes.